- Site Analysis

 - control over heat output rate and therefore temperature is limited with wood burners (pellet burners give more control)

 Different types of solid fuels and solid fuel heaters vary widely in their environmental impact.
 New enclosed woodburners burn considerably more efficiently and produce fewer emissions than open fires.

 Pellet burners are similar to wood burners but, instead of burning timber, they burn pellets that are manufactured from waste wood shavings and sawdust.
-They tend to produce fewer emissions than enclosed wood burners and have higher levels of efficiency up to 94% in some cases.
+They tend to produce fewer emissions than enclosed wood burners and have higher levels of efficiency – over 80% in some cases.
 They require electricity to control a thermostat that, in turn, controls the supply of pellets to the fire box, so in the event of a power supply cut, the pellet burner will not operate.

 Gas can be used as an energy source for a number of heating options including radiant and convective in-room heaters, ducted hot air systems and for heating water for hot water heating systems.